Hughshine/hughshine/README.md

 Hi there 👋 Blessing on your day.

-I'm Xuyang Li, currently a postgraduate student majoring in computer science at [Nanjing University](https://www.nju.edu.cn/en/).
-Feel free to chat with me at `xuyang.li at smail dot nju dot edu dot cn`!
+I'm Xuyang Li, currently a 1st year PhD student working on formal methods at [Elmore Family School of Electrical and Computer Engineering
+, Purdue](https://engineering.purdue.edu/ECE).
+Feel free to chat with me at `li5274@purdue.edu`!

 I research on formal methods and software engineering techiques.
-I'm also interested in humanity (cultural aspects) and human-computer interface, creating functional and immersive softwares (or say, "art", :D) to support, expand and enrich human's perceptions and experiences within this universe.

-For former projects, I've worked on verified compilation (see [CompCert](https://github.com/AbsInt/CompCert)) and polyhedral compilation (see [Pluto](https://github.com/bondhugula/pluto)).
+For former projects, I worked on verified compilation (see [CompCert](https://github.com/AbsInt/CompCert)) and polyhedral compilation (see [Pluto](https://github.com/bondhugula/pluto)).
 I also know something about relaxed concurrency (see [compiler verification on Promising Semantics](https://plax-lab.github.io/publications/promisingcomp/)).
 I mechanize proofs with [Coq proof assistant](https://coq.inria.fr/).

 If you're interested, just drop by [my homepage](https://hughshine.github.io)!

-2023.10.11
+2024.9.15